Bassett88/arkosR36S/Frequently-Asked-Questions---RG351P.md

 - Must be of 24 bit depth

 If you'd like to remove the splash screen all together, just rename the loading.jpg file to something else or simply delete it.

+## Q. How do I turn on the Text to Speech accessibility feature of Retroarch?
+### A. Do the following:

+1. Scroll to the Rertroarch system in Emulationstation then hit the A button.
+2. Then select Retroarch or Rertroarch32.
+3. Once in the Retroarch menu, hit the A button on Settings, then Accessibility, then Accessibility Enable.
+You can also adjust the speed of the Text-to-Speech.
+4. Once completed, Hit the B button twice, then scroll down to Configuration file, hit the A button then scroll down to Save Current Configuration and Hit the A button again.